-We build a tool tailored to the particularities of Greek legislation for populating Nomothesia ontology with all issues of the government gazette during 2006-2015 and linking the resulting dataset with DBpedia and the datasets Greek Administrative Geography and Greek Public Buildings (http://linkedopendata.gr/).
-Overall, the tool processed 2,676 legal documents and stored approximately 1,85M RDF triples.
+We present a tool tailored to the particularities of Greek legislation for populating Nomothesia ontology with issues A-D of the government gazette during 1990-2017 and linking the resulting dataset with DBpedia and the datasets Greek Administrative Geography and Greek Public Buildings (http: //linkedopendata.gr/).
+Overall, the tool processed over 40,000 legal documents.
 This is the first time such a substantial part of the legislative corpus of Greece is organized in this manner, linked with external sources, and made publicly available.